mannanshukla/mannanshukla.github.io/resume.md

 - Niche Operating Systems
 	- Since I started using Linux in High School, I've been interested in fringe operating systems from the past and the present that dared to change the way we use computers.
 - Volleyball
-	- I've been playing as a setter/libero since Spring 2021.
-President of the RHS Volleyball Club starting in Spring 2022.
+	- I've been playing with friends since Spring 2021.
 I intend to play recreationally in college.
 - Literature
 	- I love reading to expose myself to new ways of thinking and explore and redefine my own thoughts as well.
 My favorite author is Haruki Murakami.
 - Japanese